 At which level of addiction do teenagers begin solitary use?

-What are three different modes of diagnosis of clients with fetal alcohol syndrome?
+What are different modes of diagnosis of clients with fetal alcohol syndrome?

-What are five reasons why your client may self-mutilate?
+What are reasons why your client may self-mutilate?

-What are the three ways in which hospital tactics can worsen a self-injurer's condition?
+What are the ways in which hospital tactics can worsen a self-injurer's condition?

-What are five challenges teens face when going through the final stages of recovery?
+What are challenges teens face when going through the final stages of recovery?

 A. creating a feeling of isolation; discharging a self-injurer without being truly cured of the dilemma; and belittling the self-injurer.